 The main drawback of IP reputation is that most entrepreneurs, particularly ones who begin their businesses, use shared IPs.
 It is the best deal for these entrepreneurs, but it will lead to a campaign’s failure.

 IP reputation isn’t enough to see the standard of a sender.
 Your email reputation score is found by the in-depth systematic analysis of domain reputation that permits creating the decision a lot of accurate.

 ISP keeps a look at your domain and decides whether or not it’s trustworthy.
-In fact, it includes several reputation scores, and the ISP decides what to use for consideration and range your domain reputation.
+In fact, it includes several reputation scores, and the ISP decides what to use for consideration and ranges your domain reputation.
 The positive side of a domain reputation is that it permits you to change IP and still get a satisfactory score.

 If the email includes malware or the sender asks for account details, the ISP marks it as spam.
-Moreover, if the open and click-through-rates are becoming low, then the content reputation will decrease.
+Moreover, if the open and click-through rates are becoming low, then the content reputation will decrease.
 Content reputation uses various aspects to get the score.

 Know how can Email Reputation get ruins

 It’s not that easy to earn a good email reputation and run it successfully.
 If you stop monitoring the situation, it can lead to a disaster, and you might not know when something is wrong till you get a bad CTR and less ROI.